lorforlinux/docs.beagleboard.io/boards/beagley/ai/demos/beagley-ai-using-rtc.rst

 Reading time
 **********************

-.. note:: If you have not connected your BeagleY to a network so it can get time from an NTP server, you must set the time before being able to read it.
+.. note:: If you have not connected your BeagleY-AI to a network so it can get time from an NTP server, you must set the time before being able to read it.
 If you don't do this first, you'll see errors.

 Reading the current time on the RTC is achieved using the **hwclock** command.